stevengregory/sn-typescript-util/README.md

 tsc --watch
 ```

-Any JavaScript ES2015 (ES6) code added will get converted down to ES5 and moved to the `src` directory.
+The TypeScript will get transpiled to ES5 (or other ECMAScript target) and moved to the `src` directory.
 Then changes are ready to sync with the target instance using the ServiceNow Extension for VS Code.

 **[Back to top](#table-of-contents)**